dahliasan/gpt3-summariser-extension/README.md

 2. **Generate summary only for highlighted text:**

    highlight the text you want summarised > right-click on page > generate email summary

+### Todos / Roadmap

+- add error message to the UI if user is out of credits
+- different types of summaries
+- make summaries more cost efficient
+- handle longer summaries
+- offer free credits to start generating quickly
+- 1-click share summary to social media
+- new tab to view all summaries on a bigger screen
+- explore other people's summaries and save them to your own database

 ### Resources